MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/delimit-volume-allocation.md

 ### Up to two failures is always okay

-Regardless of its allocation, every three-way mirror volume can survive up to two failures at the same time, as [these examples](storage-spaces-fault-tolerance.md#examples) illustrate.
+Every three-way mirror volume can survive up to two failures at the same time, as [these examples](storage-spaces-fault-tolerance.md#examples) illustrate, regardless of its allocation.
 If two drives fail, or two servers fail, or one of each, every three-way mirror volume stays online and accessible, even with regular allocation.

 ### More than half the cluster failing is never okay

-Conversely, in the extreme case that more than half of servers or drives in the cluster fail at once, [quorum is lost](understand-quorum.md) and every volume goes offline and becomes inaccessible, regardless of its allocation.
+Conversely, in the extreme case that more than half of servers or drives in the cluster fail at once, [quorum is lost](understand-quorum.md) and every three-way mirror volume goes offline and becomes inaccessible, regardless of its allocation.

 ### What about in between?